Who is Orange Grove Road?

 Proof is in the puddin’

-Now we live on a 50-year-old orange grove in the Arizona desert with my husband and 2 children, striving to do exactly what my wise father had done all along!
-I’m grateful to say I have the gumption to homestead, cook from scratch, and enjoy my fitness routines.
-And there’s energy left over to do my best to raise my children to appreciate each blessing and be good stewards of the earth.
+Now we live on a 50-year-old 1-acre orange grove in the Arizona desert with my husband and 2 children, striving to do exactly what my wise father had done all along!
+I’m grateful to say I have the gumption to be a wife and mother, homestead, cook from scratch, and enjoy my fitness routines.
+I’m hoping to raise my children to appreciate each blessing and be good stewards of the earth.
 It would be silly to say that it’s all easy or perfect, but I feel more fulfilled and satisfied with life than I ever imagined possible.

 My complete FMS recovery details